Squad. Tribe. Mom friends.

 When I lay down my hand of cards, I can see why I don’t have a mom squad in my back pocket.
 Logically, it makes sense.
 But emotionally, it still hurts.
 I crave those friend connections the same as anyone and it’s hard not to feel the void.

 Maybe time will ease up.
-Maybe friends will bloom in the crevices of what I live day-to-day.
-Or maybe, I am not #rideordie material.
+Maybe friends will bloom in the crevices of where I live day-to-day.
+Or maybe, I am not #rideordie material, maybe I’m not made for that type of relationship.
 But the truth is my real squad is staring right at me at home.
 They’re my kids and my husband.
-They stick by me through the good, the bad and the ugly.
+They stick by me through the good, the bad, and the ugly.
 Their love for me is unconditional as is mine for them.
 And isn’t that what they really mean by #rideordie?